 The F&B industry is one of the main activities contributing to the Argentine economy.
 While much of the agricultural sector is oriented toward export markets, F&B production is primarily focused on the domestic market.
 Many large local F&B companies were purchased by foreign multinationals or financial funds.
-This, plus the fact that there have been mergers and acquisitions internationally, resulted in strong local concentration.
+This, plus the fact that there have been mergers and acquisitions internationally, resulted in increased local concentration.

 Despite Argentina's reputation as a food exporter, imported food and ingredients play a major role in the sector.
 The main imported ingredients during the last two years were those which are not manufactured locally, or their production is not sufficient to supply the local industry.
 While local processors try to substitute foreign products with more inexpensive products manufactured locally or in other Mercosur countries, this is often not feasible, since many ingredients are only produced outside the region and thus demand for imported food ingredients is projected to continue to grow.
-Currently, new product launchings are being carried out, which strengthens the local F&B industry and demands more food ingredients, both locally manufactured and imported.
+Despite local economic difficulties, new product lines are still being launched.
+New product lines and innovation strengthen the local F&B industry and increases demand for more food ingredients, from both domestic and international suppliers.

 There is a significant market for some U.S. food ingredients among local producers of ingredients, who use them to manufacture high-value, tailor-made food products.
 There are very good opportunities for U.S. ingredients for the manufacturing of functional F&B, such as phytosterols, Omega 3-fatty acids, fibers, and antioxidant compounds.
 This new trend is increasingly affecting eating habits in Argentina.
 Other U.S. food ingredients with significant potential in the Argentine food market are cocoa, pectin, protein concentrates and isolates, spices, food supplements, ginseng, tomato and tropical fruit concentrates, modified starches, thickeners, stabilizers, and sweeteners.
 U.S. bacon and pork products have good potential since the market's opening in late 2018.
 Argentine pork production is low, and there is great interest in U.S. products among importers due to variety, high quality and differential packaging.
-The Government of Argentina recently opened the market for U.S. Seafood products, and there is good potential for those products.
+The Government of Argentina recently opened the market for U.S. seafood products, and there is good potential for those products.